 Instead of ankle strappy heels, you can get the same support for your feet when you wear strapless shoes like mules.

 I adore my mules so much as they just look effortlessly classy yet comfortable to walk.

-I know some ladies out there still tempting to wear ankle strap heels.
-If you really insist, at least wear the heels with nude straps so it won’t cut your ankles as brutal as the black thick straps.
+I know some ladies out there still tempting to wear ankle-strap heels.
+If you really insist, at least wear the heels with nude straps so they won’t cut your ankles as brutally as the black thick straps.

 Another way is always to add a few more holes to your straps to make sure there’s enough room for your legs to breathe!

 6. Wear chunky heels to balance your cankles